 - Dialogue styles should mimic what user’s character would say

-Adds minimum/Maximum paragraph to contain AI to a certain size.
-Can be adjusted based on preference and avoid AI from being cut off.
-Replace X and Y with desired variables.
-[TOKENS: ~24]
+Adds minimum/maximum paragraph instructions to contain AI's responses to a certain size, can be adjusted based on preference.
+Replace X and Y with desired variables

 ### Size